alejandro5042/Run-IrcBot/README.md

 ### Live Editing

 You can edit your bot on the fly.
 You do not need to restart your server!
 If you make a mistake, the bot server will give you plenty of error message details for you to diagnose the problem.
+Using the *-Verbose* will also show you all the messages your bot is receiving--very helpful during development!

 So let's add another condition: